-All members of the campus community are strongly urged to report criminal incidents, emergencies and suspicious activity.
-The campus emergency number is 6666.
+All members of the campus community are strongly urged to report criminal incidents, emergencies, and suspicious activity.
+The campus emergency number is 911.
 The off-campus emergency number is 911.
-Crimes in progress and any other emergency on campus can be reported directly by any student or employee to University Police who can also be reached by activating a campus blue light help phone.
-Officers are dispatched immediately to the site of the complaint.
+Crimes in progress and any other emergency on campus can be reported directly by any student or employee to University Police.
 Incident reports are prepared and kept on file.

 Members of the campus community are urged to secure their valuables and be aware of their surroundings.
 A variety of methods are available to disseminate information about criminal activity in the University Hill area that may affect students or staff at SUNY-ESF: Crime Alerts are distributed throughout SUNY-ESF's student email system and via Campus News.
-Crime news and prevention tips are published in the SUNY-ESF student newspaper, The Knothole, as well as in the SU student newspaper, The Daily Orange.
+Crime news and prevention tips are published in the SUNY-ESF student newspaper, The Knothole, as well as in the SU student newspaper, The Dailv Orange.
 Crime prevention materials are available in various areas on the SUNY-ESF and SU campuses.